enduracode/enterprise-web-library/README.md

 ## Support

+**Please note:** The EWL Team provides support only to those with paid community membership.
+Please email contact@enterpriseweblibrary.org for more information.
+If you are not a member of our community, we most likely will not respond to your requests.
+Please read [Give Away Your Code, But Never Your Time](http://wgross.net/essays/give-away-your-code-but-never-your-time) to understand the rationale behind this.

 ###	Q & A

 We use the [enterprise-web-library tag](http://stackoverflow.com/questions/tagged/enterprise-web-library) on Stack Overflow for all Q&A. Please post your questions there.

-### Community Forum
+### Community forum

 Visit our [Community Forum](https://community.enterpriseweblibrary.org/), a place for EWL developers to hang out and talk about whatever is on their mind.

-### Bug Reports and Feature Requests
+### Bug reports and feature requests

-We currently use an internal task tracker, but please create an issue on GitHub if you encounter a bug or have a feature request.
+We currently use an internal task tracker, which is available to community members.

 ## Contributing

-Code contributions are welcome!
-We will accept easily-mergeable changes as quickly as possible.
-We're working on writing up some detailed expectations, but for now, please refer to the opening section of the [excellent Roslyn contribution page](https://github.com/dotnet/roslyn/wiki/Contributing-Code) and read [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/).

-Please see our [documentation wiki](https://enduracode.fogbugz.com/default.asp?W5) for more information.
+If you would like to contribute, please email contact@enterpriseweblibrary.org to become a paid member of our community.
+We generally do not accept contributions from non-members.
+Please read [Give Away Your Code, But Never Your Time](http://wgross.net/essays/give-away-your-code-but-never-your-time) to understand the rationale behind this.